-5.1.2.1.3.
+5.1.2.1.2.
 CoA E51 requirement - James Craig Road / Sommerville Road

 A traffic and pedestrian impact assessment has been included in Table 7 to address the requirements of CoA E51 for access to the Rozelle civil and tunnel site / Victoria Road civil site via James Craig Road and Sommerville Road.
-Use of these roads is shown in Figure 7.
+Use of these roads is shown in Figure 8.

-Condition of Approval E51 requirement Mit igation strategies / approach All requests to the Secretary for local road usage need to include a traffic and pedestrian impact assessment, and should include a swept path analysis if required. • Access to these roads is contingent on the Project maintaining a Deed of Licence with NSW Port Authority and the route is specified as the approved access path in the Deed of Licence. • The route is a 26 m B-double RMS-approved route and therefore no swept path analysis has been completed. - James Craig Road is a two lane undivided road providing access for business on Glebe Island to the wider classified road network.
+Condition of Approval E51 requirement Mitigation strategies / approach All requests to the Secretary for local road usage need to include a traffic and pedestrian impact assessment, and should include a swept path analysis if required.
+Access to these roads is contingent on the Project maintaining a Deed of Licence with NSW Port Authority and the route is specified as the approved access path in the Deed of Licence.
+The route is a 26 m B-double RMS-approved route and therefore no swept path analysis has been completed.
+James Craig Road is a two lane undivided road providing access for business on Glebe Island to the wider classified road network.
 Glebe Island contains several bulk good facilities which store refined sugar, gypsum and cement.
 These facilities use the internal road network of Glebe Island via James Craig Road to distribute these goods by truck to a variety of locations in the Sydney Basin.
 The route is signed at 50km/h.
-There is a shared cycling and pedestrian path along the northern footpath. • Sommerville Road is a minor two lane road.
+There is a shared cycling and pedestrian path along the northern footpath.
+Sommerville Road is a minor two lane road.
 Sommerville Road provides access to the internal road network within Glebe Island.
 It is the main access route between James Craig Road and Glebe Island.
 There is a ramp that links Sommerville Road to the Anzac Bridge pedestrian and cycling facilities.
 The ramp provides to Glebe Island and James Craig Road for pedestrian and cyclists.
-It is signposted at 30km/h for trucks, and a 50km/h speed zoning applies to all other vehicles.
+It is signposted at 30km/h for trucks, and a 50km/h speed zoning applies to all other vehicles. (a) demonstrate that the local road usage will not compromise the safety of the public and have minimal amenity impacts; A Traffic Management Plan has been reviewed by Port Authority and will be approved by RMS and Transport Management Centre prior to the use of site access points.